AmphibiousRobot/FlyingDog/README.md

 # FlyingDog
-This is a video recording of the robot
+This is a video recording of the robot.